• City & RTO

 Ans: It is not recommended to claim car insurance for minor repairs, as you will lose your NCB benefits at the time of your policy renewal.
 Hence, if the damage is minor and you can pay for its repair out of your pocket, avoid raising a claim against your car insurance policy in such scenarios.

-Ans: If you or your passengers get injured in the hit-and-run collision, immediately call the police.
+Ans: If you see someone involved in a hit-and-run situation or collision on the road, immediately call the police.
 If you identify the person at fault, their third-party liability insurance will compensate you for your losses.
 However, if the driver is not identified, your comprehensive car insurance policy will cover your damages.

 Save upto 91% on Car Insurance